Pascack Hills High School: Baseball

 In the 2010s Hills went 150–88.
 In the decade they were: 2x Group II state champs, 3x North I Group II sectional champs, 2x Big North Patriot League champs, 1x Bergen County champs with 5 North I Group II sectional finals appearances as well as 3 Group II State Final Four appearances.
-Between 2016–2019, Pascack Hills went 96–26.
+Between 2016 and 2019, Pascack Hills went 96–26.

 Head Coach Kevin Kirkby, who took over the program in 2013, got his 100th career coaching win in April 2019.

-Pascack Hills' players Ryan Ramsey (2016–2019) and Brandon Siegenthaler (2016–2019) were both selected to the North Jersey All-Decade Baseball Team.
-Ramsey was also drafted by the Cleveland Indians in the 36th round (1,090th overall) of the 2019 MLB Draft.
-He joins Gary Kanwisher as the only Pascack Hills players drafted straight out of high school.
-Kanwisher was selected in the 14th round (341st overall) in 1981 by the New York Mets.

-In 2021, after missing the 2020 season to COVID-19, the newly named Pascack Hills Broncos went 16–12 and reached the North 1 Group 2 Sectional Final for the 5th straight season.
-Seeded 6 in the tournament, they defeated Demarest in the First Round 4–1, defeated Kittatinny, 11–3 in the Quarterfinals, and upset Ramsey, 6–5 in the Semifinals.
-They would face 4th seeded Mahwah High School in the Finals, falling 12–2 in 5 innings.

-Coach Kevin Kirkby stepped down after the 2021 season.
+In 2023, under second-year Head Coach and Pascack Hills' alum Nick Evans, Pascack Hills won its third Group II state championship in six years by defeating Hanover Park High School, 4–1 in the semifinals and Rumson-Fair Haven Regional High School, 1–0 in the final game, finishing the season with a 22–7 record.
+The Broncos were the 3rd seed in the North I Group II state tournament and defeated defending Group II state champion Ramsey High School by a score of 3–1 in the finals, for their fourth North I Group II sectional title since 2017.